 Beyond employees, greening initiatives signal to external stakeholders, such as investors and customers, that a business is committed to doing good.
 This can lead to increased investment, and higher customer and stakeholder loyalty, something that is pertinent in the wake of COVID-19 given that there is heightened awareness about the need to protect the environment.
 For example, highly sustainable companies benefit from superior stock market performance in the long run, according to research looking at American companies in the period 1993-2009.
 Investors are increasingly questioning firms on their commitment to sustainability, and expecting meaningful steps from them for integrating consideration of such issues into their investing criteria.
 This is reflected by the tenfold increase in global sustainability investment to $30.7 trillion by April 2019 since 2004.

 More recently, Polysolar, a company that makes glazed windows that generate electricity, has secured more than double the investment it sought on crowdfunding platform Crowdcube.
 And companies, such as Unilever – the consumer goods giant that owns Dove, TRESemme, and Pond’s, as well as Breyers, Hellman’s, and Magnum, among others – have benefited from increased stakeholder engagement and loyalty by adopting greening practices and products, addressing a dark history of environmental exploitation.

-It appears that long-plagued diamond purveyors are taking a similar approach, with Tiffany & Co. announcing that it will take an industry-first step in diamond traceability by sharing the full craftsmanship journey of its newly sourced, individually registered diamonds beginning in the fall, a move that plays on CEO Alessandro Bogliolo’s belief that “customers care about your product—about your brand, about sustainability, about the beauty of your products.”
+It appears that long-plagued diamond purveyors are taking a similar approach, with Tiffany & Co. announcing in 2019 that it would take an industry-first step in diamond traceability by sharing the full craftsmanship journey of its newly sourced, individually registered diamonds beginning in the fall, a move that plays on then-CEO Alessandro Bogliolo’s belief that “customers care about your product—about your brand, about sustainability, about the beauty of your products.”

 4. Increased efficiency